bran-deb/media-player-le/README.md

 # MediaPlayer
-> this is a project from leonidas esteban's web programming course
+> this is a small project from leonidas esteban's web programming course

 ## 💻 Built with
 > - CSS